Changping railway station (Beijing)

 Changping railway station (昌平站 (Chāngpíng zhàn)) is a railway station located on Changliu Road, Machikou, Changping District, Beijing.

 Changping railway station started to be passed through in 1909, but the station was set later in 1915 to improve the traffic capacity.
 On November 1, 2016, the station stopped all customer service to reconstruct.
 It is a station on the Beijing–Zhangjiakou intercity railway, opened on 30 December 2019.

-The station is one of the major railway stations in Changping District, but it is much farther than Changping North railway station located in the urban area of Changping District.
+The station is one of the major railway stations in Changping District, but it is much further than Changping North railway station located in the urban area of Changping District.